prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-amp.md

 Contextual First Party Data must be defined in the stored request entries.

 The only field that PBS supports in the AMP call that can be considered FPD is the 'targeting' block.
-These are key-value pairs that are sent to the ad server.
-They are also copied to the ORTB JSON in imp[].ext.data.
+These are key-value pairs that are sent to the ad server, and they are copied to the OpenRTB JSON in imp[].ext.data.

 For example, if the AMP JSON targeting provided is:
 ```